Call us: 1-866-726-9510

 Your wedding was awesome but surely there’s a lot more in your life and your marriage that you can start looking forward to.
 Maybe you’re heading off on an awesome honeymoon, putting a down payment on a house, moving to a new city, adopting a pet, planning to grow your family or getting a big promotion at work.
 All of these milestones will give you something wonderful to look forward to post-wedding.

-Of course, there are small things to look forward to as well.
-Look forward to your weekly date night, a new movie coming out and getting all of the photos back from your wedding photographer.
 And definitely look forward to all of the wedding chores you don’t have to do anymore.
 No more squeezing into uncomfortable fancy wedding shoes, no more emails with countless vendors, and no more annoying phone calls about napkins colours or guest lists with your nosy Aunt Vicky.

 by Emily Nicole Photos

-What comes next?
+What comes next after your wedding?
 Your marriage!

 Your wedding was one day.
 Hopefully, it was a great day.
 But it was still one day in your entire lifelong marriage.